 Asking or answering questions are good ways to start participating in class.
 Saying something early in the lecture is usually easier than waiting until later.
 Don't be afraid to share your ideas and opinions; it gets easier with practice.
 Even asking about something you did not understand in a reading is viewed as a positive form of participation.

 Taking effective lecture notes is very important as the material covered in class may not always be covered in readings.
 If your professor provides an outline of the lecture on the course website or at the beginning of the lecture, write it in your notes.
 Organize your notes during class under the titles and sub-titles given.
 It is not necessary to write down every word that the professor says.
-Listen for the main point(s) under each heading and write these in your notes.
+Listen to the main point(s) under each heading and write these in your notes.

 Managing a large workload is an issue for all students, but being an international student can make it even more challenging.
 International students whose first language is not English may need to spend extra time reading textbooks or understanding assignments.
 Also, they may miss home and feel that they do not have time to make new friends.
 For these reasons, it is important that you learn how to manage your time well.
 As a start, try using a calendar to record due dates and using a weekly schedule to write down the tasks that are most important to complete.
 Try to include some time each week for non-academic activities you enjoy, such as playing a sport or joining a club to meet new people.